avi202020/Rolling-update-of-webapp-on-kubernetes-using-jenkins-dynamic-cluster/README.md

 # Continuous deployment of webapp on Kubernetes using Jenkins
 In this article i am going to create an environment for continuous deployment of the web app on top of Kubernetes with zero down time using rolling updates strategy of Kubernetes with Jenkins.
-The dynamic distributive cluster is created in Jenkins for the deployment of the web app on Kubernetes
+Configuring dynamic distributive cluster in Jenkins for deploying the web app on Kubernetes using Jenkins slave node

 ## Pre-requisites
 * Must have minikube installed